HimmelKreis4865/libPlayerForms/README.md

 A simple and lightweight API for creating and sending forms to players

+## This plugin was made by [DerDevHD](https://github.com/DerDevHD) I'm only owning this because he left PMMP Community!

 # Fetures
 - Dynamic Form creation
 - Fast-loading images